 I found that while Psiphon is easy to use, it is considerably slower and less private than most of the other VPNs we have reviewed in the past.
 It logs user data, which may be a red flag for a VPN from a 5 Eyes Alliance country.

-Although Psiphon unblocked BBC iPlayer, it couldn’t unblock Netflix, Hulu, HBO Max, Amazon Prime Video, or Disney+.
+Although Psiphon worked with BBC iPlayer, it didn’t work with other streaming platforms we tested, like Netflix, Hulu, HBO Max, Amazon Prime Video, or Disney+.

 Psiphon has different pricing options for its apps.
 It also offers a 7-day free trial, so you can test it out before committing to a subscription plan.